fideloper/Vaprobash/readme.md

 [<img src="https://secure-b.vimeocdn.com/ts/463/341/463341369_960.jpg" alt="Vaprobash Quickstart" style="max-width:100%"/>](http://vimeo.com/fideloper/vaprobash-quickstart)

+## Windows Users

+You will likely not be able to use NFS for sharing files.
+If you delete the 4 lines for `config.vm.synced_folder`, Vagrant will default back to its usual Windows-friendly file sharing.

 ## Install Scripts

 The following setups are installable via the separate bash scripts of this repository.